 Literacy researchers have identified essential practices that serve as a “minimum standard of care” when it comes to fostering literate students and literate citizens.
 Building off this research, Michigan Virtual has partnered with GELN’s Early Literacy Task Force to put an end to our state’s literacy crisis.

-To learn more, explore these free online courses and guides that overview basic instructional practices you can incorporate into your classroom to boost student literacy.
+To learn more, explore these free online courses and guides that overview basic instructional practices to boost student literacy.

 Essential Instructional Practices

 The Early Literacy Task Force has created a variety of free, grade-specific guides on essential instructional practices in early literacy:

 - Essential Instructional Practices in Early Literacy, Prekindergarten

 - Essential Instructional Practices in Early Literacy, Grades K to 3